geneleaf/docs.geneleaf/Glossary.rst

     noncarrier
         An individual who does not carry a mutation previously identified in his or her family.

-    noninferiority study
-        A research study that is designed to determine whether one intervention is not worse than another control intervention by a predetermined margin.
-An intervention that yields outcomes which are equivalent to or better than the control intervention is considered not inferior to the control intervention.
-Noninferiority studies are often conducted to examine whether a new, experimental treatment is not worse than an established standard of care.

     nonpenetrance
         The state in which a genetic trait, although present in the appropriate genotype, fails to manifest itself in the phenotype (e.g., a woman with a BRCA1 mutation who lives to be elderly and never develops breast or ovarian cancer).

     nonsense mutation
+    nonsense variant
         A genetic alteration that causes the premature termination of a protein.
 The altered protein may be partially or completely inactivated, resulting in a change or loss of protein function.
 Also called nonsense variant.

-    nonsense variant
-        A genetic alteration that causes the premature termination of a protein.
-The altered protein may be partially or completely inactivated, resulting in a change or loss of protein function.
-Also called nonsense mutation.

     novel mutation
+    novel variant
         A newly discovered, distinct genetic alteration; NOT the same as new or de novo variant (or mutation).
 Also called novel variant.

-    novel variant
-        A newly discovered, distinct genetic alteration; NOT the same as new or de novo variant (or mutation).
-Also called novel mutation.

     NPV
         The likelihood that an individual with a negative test result is truly unaffected and/or does not have the particular gene mutation in question.
 Also called negative predictive value.